 RAF Calshot

 Now we continue up the Spit.
-The railway ran on the far side of the water.
+The railway ran on the far side of the water, the long mound.

 Plan.